Parent Information

 1. Acclimatization Period: The first three days of football practice commencing

-with shorts the first 2 days and full gear on third day with contact permitted on
+on the first starting day.
+Helmets and shoulder pads with shorts the first 2 days and full gear on third day with contact permitted on

 third day.

-acclimatization program and first day of practice, the program will not
+If more than 48 hours between the conclusion of the heat acclimatization program and first day of practice, the program will not

-limited to five hours per day with no contact on the third day since it is
+have its intended affect medically.
+Therefore, these practices are limited to five hours per day with no contact on the third day since it is

 prior to the start of the stipulated fall season.

-August 12th – may be 5 hours with a 2 hours buffer between practices
+If starting the previous week option is chosen, Monday’s practice may be 5 hours with a 2 hours buffer between practices and contact may be included.

-Prevention of Heat Illness from the Sport Medicine Guidelines of the
+Prevention of Heat Illness from the Sport Medicine Guidelines of the PIAA Handbook should be observed.
+These include regular

-Guidelines for more detail or consult with your athletic trainer and/or
+measurements of environmental conditions.
+See Sports Medicine Guidelines for more detail or consult with your athletic trainer and/or

 team physician.